lebpac/lebpac.github.io/programs.md

 Please ensure your child knows exactly where and when to go.
 {: .message-highlight}

-A choir update will be coming soon.

 ## Winter 2024
 _For January to March 2025 all classes will be in the Music Room.
-Program providers can't rent the gym as it is being used for VSB basketball._
+Program providers can't rent the gym as it is being used for VSB basketball.
+We will add choir information when it is available._

 |Day| Monday    | Tuesday    | Wednesday     | Thursday |
 | --- | --- | --- | --- | --- |